-Non-Treasury bonds are generally evaluated based on the difference between their yield and the yield on the U.S. Treasury bond of comparable maturity.
+Non-Treasury bonds are generally evaluated based on the difference between their yield and the yield on a U.S. Treasury bond of comparable maturity.

 Yield spreads are not fixed, of course.
 Because bond yields are always in motion, so too are spreads.
 The direction of the yield spread can increase, or “widen,” which means that the yield difference between two bonds or sectors is increasing.
 When spreads narrow, it means the yield difference is decreasing.

-Say the yield on a high-yield bond index moves from 7.0% to 7.5%, while the yield on the 10-year U.S. Treasury stays even at 2.0%.
-The spread has moved from 5.0 percentage points (500 basis points) to 5.5 percentage points (550 basis points), indicating that high-yield bonds underperformed Treasuries during this time.
+Say the yield on a high-yield bond index moves from 8% to 8.5%, while the yield on the 10-year U.S. Treasury stays even at 2%.
+The spread moves from 6 percentage points (600 basis points) to 6.5 percentage points (650 basis points), indicating that high-yield bonds underperformed Treasurys during this time.

-If a bond or bond fund is paying an exceptionally high yield, there’s a reason for it: anyone who holds that investment is also taking on more risk.
-As a result, investors should be aware that simply picking fixed-income investments with the highest yield could result in their taking on more principal risk than they bargained for.
+There’s no such thing as a free lunch—a super-strong but no-risk return—in the financial markets.
+If a bond or bond fund is paying an exceptionally high yield, there’s a reason for it.
+Anyone who holds that investment is also taking on more risk.